The Last Days: The Ascension of Christ (In Like Manner)

 The Transfiguration of Christ

-The Transfiguration was a vision of the passing away of the Old Covenant glory, symbolized by the departing of Moses and Elijah…Luke 9:33; thus making way for the greater New Covenant glory of the Lord Jesus Christ.
+The transfiguration was a vision of the passing away of the Old Covenant glory, symbolized by the departing of Moses and Elijah…Luke 9:33; thereby making way for the greater New Covenant glory of the Lord Jesus Christ.

 • Mat 17:2 KJV And was transfigured before them: and his face did shine as the sun, and his raiment was white as the light.